 It’s crucial to remember this plant does not like wet soil, which will inevitably cause a deadly fungus that will kill it quickly.
 Even in the winter, these hardy plants don’t need much water.
 They’re rated USDA Zones 8-11, so if you live in a region with frost, plant them as an annual or in a pot that can be easily brought inside when the temperature drops.

-When planting this flower as ground cover, it’s recommended to use mulch with a two- or three-inch layer of supplemental organic compost matter, which can retain the moisture that causes the fungus.
+When planting evolvulus blue daze flower as ground cover, it’s recommended to use mulch with a two- or three-inch layer of supplemental organic compost matter, which can retain the moisture that causes the fungus.
 Take the time to weed out competitors that can steal nutrients away from this plant, which is essential to keep its downy leaves looking full and the flowers bright blue.

 Expect Rapid Growth

-This plant is also very fast-growing, so it’s ideal for situations where rapid cover is needed, and the striking lavender-blue flowers are just an added bonus.
-Another benefit of this plant is that it’s not only hardy when it comes to climate variations, but it’s also a mostly disease- and pest-free plant.
+This plant is also very fast-growing, so it’s ideal for rapid cover, and the striking lavender-blue flowers are just a bonus.
+Another benefit of this plant is that it’s hardy regarding climate variations and is disease- and pest-free.

 The only real issue with this plant is the fungus that can cause premature death.
 Not only does insufficient drainage cause this fatal problem, but over-watering, unusually high amounts of rain, and even overcrowding with other plants also can cause the fungus.
 Also, if there are lots of other flowers or weeds, these plants may not flower as magnificently as they would when grown independently.